semrush/intergalactic/website/docs/data-display/area-chart/area-chart.md

 @## Edge cases

-Here you will find the states for one, two, zero values, etc. All other "empty states" for widgets are specified in [Error & n/a widget states](/components/widget-empty/).
+Here you will find the states for some specific cases.
+All other "empty states" for widgets are specified in [Error & n/a widget states](/components/widget-empty/).

 @## One value